-VII.3.6.3 Preconditions and filing indicator parameters
+VII.3.6.3 Preconditions for filing indicator parameters

-Each value assertion defined is associated to a precondition21 on filing indicators.
+Each value assertion defined is associated to a precondition23 on filing indicators.
 To avoid XBRL instance syntactic dependencies, rather than including directly an XPath expression, preconditions include a reference to a filing indicator parameter (no variableset-variable arc are required).
 The default value of this parameter is an XPath expression to obtain the information from the filing indicators in the instance document.
-This way, there is no need to provide externally a value to the processor (the value from the instance is used), the parameter is guaranteed to be only evaluated once (providing more chances for processors to perform optimizations), precondition expressions are simpler, and it makes possible, for more advanced uses, to override this value at application level (for instance, if the filing requirements of a credit institution are known, an application could override the values for filing indicator parameters rather than accepting the values provided by the filter).
+This way, there is no need to provide externally a value to the processor (the value from the instance is used), the parameter is guaranteed to be only evaluated once (providing more chances for processors to perform optimizations), precondition expressions are pe tested.
+But these additional preconditions of simpler, and it makes possible, for more advanced uses, to override this value at application level (for instance, if the filing requirements of a credit institution are known, an application could override the values for filing indicator parameters rather than accepting the values provided by the filter).